martip23/single-cycle-simulator/README.md

 # Sincy - Single Cycle Simulator
 The purpose of this program is to assist students in learning how a single cycle MIPS processor works.
-It is mean to supplement and enhance understanding of the MIPS single Cycle Processor.
+It is meant to supplement and enhance understanding of the MIPS single Cycle Processor.

 # Team Members & Roles #